-At Feldman Williams, PLLC, we represent employees in a broad range of employment contract disputes, including those involving non-compete agreements.
+At Feldman Legal Group, we represent employees in a broad range of employment contract disputes, including those involving non-compete agreements.
 We provide experienced employment law guidance to clients in Tampa and Atlanta and throughout Florida and Georgia.

 Why Are Some Non-compete Agreements Unfair?